mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 Display takes the top number of items in the list and sends them to the display device.
 Some compromises are in order.
 A line formatted as Platform Number, Destination and Arrival Time (in minutes) only has about 20 characters to show the Destination.
 Many destinations in the incoming data are much more verbose e.g. on the Elizabeth Line Heathrow Terminal 4 is shown as <b>Heathrow Terminal 4 Underground Station</b>.
 By using a substition table I replace that with <b>Heathrow T4</b>
 ## TFL API
-The URL for getting a block of data (in JSON format) is https://api.tfl.gov.uk/StopPoint/910GACTONML/Arrivals where *910GACTONML* is the Station ID for Acton Town Main Line.
+The URL for getting a block of data (in JSON format) is https://api.tfl.gov.uk/StopPoint/XXXXXXXX/Arrivals where *XXXXXXXX* is the ID of a station e.g. *910GACTONML* is the ID for Acton Town Main Line.
 To find the station ID for your station do a search https://api.tfl.gov.uk/StopPoint/Search/xxxxx where *xxxxx* is the name (or partial name) of what you are looking for.
 Note the search is case insensitive.
 Scan the returned JSON file for the ID you need.
 NOTE is the search term is not too specific you will get lots of irrelevant data e.g. you are looking for *Acton Main Line* a search on *acton* will return, amongst other stuff, every bus stop in Acton as well as the ID for Acton Main Line.
 ## Configuration
 The configuration file *config.json* is comprised of the following sections
 ### WiFi
 A list of key:value pairs where *key* is a known SSID and *value* the password to connect to that SSID
+### WiFiTimeout
+The maximum time, in seconds, to allow for a connection to an access point.
+Alter this if you have a problem.
+### accessPointName
+The name given to the access point descrived [here](#web-based-interface-for-wifi-credentials)
 ### stations
 An array of station objects, each characterised by the following key:value pairs.
 - Name   Displayed at the top of the screen.
 Also seen in the *station select* dialog.